BaseMax/DetectIranianBankJS/README.md

 List of all Iranian banks with prefix Code number for detecting name of bank from Card Number, Powered by **JavaScript**.

+For a graphical interface for detecting name of bank from card number, you can check out and take a look on https://github.com/BaseMax/DetectIranianBankWeb.

 ## List of supported banks

 - Ansar (بانک انصار)